litmuschaos/github-chaos-actions/experiments/pod-cpu-hog/README.md

-# Pod CPU hog Hog Experiment
+# Pod CPU Hog Experiment

 This experiment causes CPU resource consumption on specified application containers by starting one or more md5sum calculation process on the special file /dev/zero.
 It Can test the application's resilience to potential slowness/unavailability of some replicas due to high CPU load.
 Check <a href="https://docs.litmuschaos.io/docs/pod-cpu-hog/">pod cpu hog docs</a> for more info.
 To know more and get started with chaos-actions visit <a href="https://github.com/mayadata-io/github-chaos-actions/blob/master/README.md">github-chaos-actions</a>.